lutowolk/generator-bro/README.md

 # Generator-Bro

-To start usage generator right now follow next steps:This generator help you create django projects, apps, models and views very faster.
+This generator help you create django projects, apps, models and views very faster.
 See [usage](#usage) section for more information.
-This project based on [yeoman](http://yeoman.io/) generator.
+This project based on <a href="http://yeoman.io/" target="_blank">yeoman</a> generator.

 ## Docs

-Read full documentation for usage generator in [http://generator-bro.readthedocs.org/en/latest](http://generator-bro.readthedocs.org/en/latest/).
+Read full documentation for usage generator in <a href="http://generator-bro.readthedocs.org/en/latest" target="_blank">http://generator-bro.readthedocs.org/en/latest/</a>.

 ## Install